hellenaw/hellenaw/README.md

 - Using ChatGPT in Designing Web Applications Resistant to SQL Injection Attacks
 - Evaluating Memory Management and Garbage Collection Algorithms with Virtual Threads in High-Concurrency Java Applications

 I did an Erasmus exchange in Madrid at Universidad Complutense, studying Computer Science.
-That entailed lots of learning, lots of exploring, and honestly… lots of sunshine.
-Not a bad place to spend a semester.
+That entailed lots of learning, lots of exploring, and lots of sunshine.

 Outside of code, I try to stay as active as possible.
 I play tennis, go to the gym, swim, and hike.
 I’m also into rollerskating and hiking, and when I’m in a creative mood you’ll find me doing pottery, tufting, or felting.
 I love baking, cooking, and gardening too, anything that gets me away from the screen for a bit.